vburckhardt/terraform-simple-template/README.md

 # Terraform Simple Template

-A simple, minimal Terraform template to get you started with infrastructure as code.
+A simple, minimal Terraform template to help you get started with infrastructure as code.
+Terraform lets you define your cloud resources in code instead of clicking through web consoles.

+## What's Included

+This template contains the essential files for any Terraform project:

+- **main.tf** - Where you define your infrastructure resources
+- **variables.tf** - Defines the inputs your infrastructure needs
+- **terraform.tfvars** - Contains the actual values for your variables
+- **providers.tf** - Sets up the cloud provider connections
+- **outputs.tf** - Specifies what information to show after deployment
+- **version.tf** - Ensures everyone uses compatible versions

 ## Quick Start